How to eliminate over half of all design errors before they occur

 The benefits of NLP requirements analysis

 This new generation of NLP requirements analysis tools will provide a number of important benefits to systems engineers and engineering project managers.

 First, they automate a tedious, time-consuming, fatiguing and error-prone task, and accomplish it almost instantly.
-This not only saves time, it also saves domain experts from tasks that don’t require domain knowledge.
-Again, this is not to say that expert review of requirements is unnecessary.
+This not only saves time, but it also saves domain experts from tasks that don’t require domain knowledge.
+Again, this is not to say that an expert review of requirements is unnecessary.
 Instead, these new tools streamline this task by immediately pointing out possible syntax problems, helping experts to correct such errors quickly and thus allowing them more time to focus on what really matters, like the semantics of the requirements or what requirements are missing.